Our commitment to accessibility

 - If you are a carer, legal guardian, or acting on behalf of someone else, we can accept a complaint from you, with the complainant’s permission.

-- If you are a prisoner, you can make a complaint using the free and confidential Prisoner PhoneLink telephone service, in writing using a confidential blue envelope, or in person when we visit a correctional centre.
+- Prisoners can make a complaint using the free and confidential Prisoner PhoneLink telephone service, in writing using a confidential blue envelope, or in person when we visit a correctional centre.

 We are committed to making this website accessible to as many people as possible.
-To this end we are endeavouring to meet AA accessibility checkpoints defined in the W3C Web Content Accessibility Guidelines 2.0.
+We aim to meet AA accessibility checkpoints defined in the W3C Web Content Accessibility Guidelines 2.1.

 Compliance with web accessibility is an ongoing process which we are regularly working to improve.
 If you experience problems accessing any of the information on our site, please contact us and we will try our best to fix the problem or provide the information in an alternative format.